 7.1 Applicable law

 7.1.1 The parties are permitted to agree on the substantive law pertaining to the dispute.
-66 bid, art 38(1)(A) Where there is no agreement, the tribunal shall apply the substantive law that it considers most relevant to the subject matter of the dispute, 67 Ibid, art 38(1)(B) taking into account the contract, norms, customs and the usual course of dealing between the parties.
-68 Ibid, art 38(1)(C)
+Where there is no agreement, the arbitral tribunal shall apply the substantive law that it considers most relevant to the subject matter of the dispute, taking into account the contract, norms, customs and the usual course of dealing between the parties.

 7.2 Timing, form, content and notification of the award

 7.2.1 The award shall be issued within the period agreed by the parties but, in the absence of an agreement, the final award will be issued within twelve months from the date of commencement of the arbitration.
-69 Ibid, art 40(1) However, in all cases, the tribunal may decide to extend the deadline for issuing the award by a further six months (unless otherwise agreed by the parties).
-70 Ibid, art 40(2) If the arbitration award is not issued by the revised deadline, then either party can ask the court to specify a further deadline or to terminate the proceedings.
-71 Ibid, art 40(3)
+However, in all cases, the arbitral tribunal may decide to extend the deadline for issuing the award by a further six months (unless otherwise agreed by the parties).
+If the arbitration award is not issued by the revised deadline, then either party can ask the court to specify a further deadline or to terminate the proceedings.

-• where there is more than one arbitrator, the award must be issued by the majority and include reasons for any arbitrators who have not signed; 73 Ibid, art 39(1), and art 42(1)
+• where there is more than one arbitrator, the award must be issued by the majority and include reasons for any arbitrators who have not signed it;

-• it must specify the date and place of issue, the names of the parties, the names of the arbitrators, a summary of the arbitration agreement, a summary of the parties’ positions and the expert evidence, as well as details of the award itself; 74 Ibid, art 42(2) and
+• it must specify the date and place of issue, the names of the parties, the names of the arbitrators, a summary of the arbitration agreement, a summary of the parties’ positions and the expert evidence, as well as details of the award; and

-• it must also include a determination of the tribunal's fees, the expenses of the arbitration and set out how these are to be apportioned between the parties.
-75 Ibid
+• it must also include a determination of the arbitral tribunal’s fees, the expenses of the arbitration and set out how these are to be apportioned between the parties.

-7.2.3 A copy of the award must be delivered to the parties within 15 days of issuance.
-76 Ibid, art 43(1) The arbitral tribunal shall then deposit the original award, and an Arabic translation of the award (if issued in a different language) with the court, also within 15 days of issuance.
-77 Ibid, art 44
+7.2.4 A copy of the award must be delivered to the parties within 15 days of issuance.
+The arbitral tribunal shall then deposit the original award, and an Arabic translation of the award (if issued in a different language) with the court, also within 15 days of issuance.

 7.3 Settlement

-7.3.1 If the parties agree on settlement during the proceedings, they can request that the terms of the settlement be recorded before the tribunal.
-If this happens, the tribunal will issue an award on the basis of the settlement, which shall be enforceable on the same basis as a final award.
-78 Ibid, art 45
+7.3.1 If the parties agree on settlement during the proceedings, they can request that the terms of the settlement be recorded before the arbitral tribunal.
+If this happens, the arbitral tribunal will issue an award on the basis of the settlement, which shall be enforceable on the same basis as a final award.

 7.4 Power to award interest and costs

-7.4.1 Tribunals do not have the power to award interest.
-Interest, damages for consequential loss and punitive or exemplary damages are contrary to Shari’a law and are unenforceable.
+7.4.1 Arbitral tribunals do not have the power to award interest, which is contrary to Shari’a law and is unenforceable.

-7.4.2 The Arbitration Law provides that the arbitral award shall set out the tribunal’s fees and the expenses of the arbitration and how these are to be distributed between the parties.
-79 Ibid, art 42(2) Notably, there is no express reference to the tribunal being empowered to award the costs associated with the parties' legal representatives and, as such, a specific agreement in this regard will be required.
+7.4.2 The Arbitration Law does not contain an express reference to the arbitral tribunal being empowered to award legal costs and as such a specific agreement in this regard will be required.
 If the parties fail to agree on costs, no costs will be awarded.

 7.5 Effect of the award